X icon button to close sales banner

 Top things to know about period blood color

-• Dark red, brown, or black period blood is simply blood that has reacted with oxygen
+• Dark red, brown, or black period blood is typically red blood that has reacted with oxygen

-• Talk to your healthcare provider if you have grayish or pink watery discharge, as this can be a sign of an infection or something more serious like cancer.
+• Talk to your healthcare provider if you have grayish or pink watery discharge, as this could be a sign of an infection or something more serious

 You may notice the color of your period blood varies.
-Sometimes it’s a bit brown, or almost black, to later turn to bright crimson.
+Sometimes it might be a bit more brown than usual, or almost black, only to turn bright crimson red later.

 4.8